 The consolidated financial statements reflect management's assessment of the impact of the Georgian business environment on the operations and the financial position of the Group.
 The future business environment may differ from management's assessment.

 2. Basis of accounting

 (a) Statement of compliance

-These consolidated financial statements have been prepared in accordance with Accounting Standards Board ("IFRS Accounting Standards").
+These consolidated financial statements have been prepared in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IFRS Accounting Standards").

 (b) Going Concern